When trying to start Microsoft Office Access 2010 you may receive the following error message:

 12. Start the installer to create a version of msaccess.exe.
 To do this, start Access using the Start Button, All Programs, Microsoft Office, Microsoft Access 2010.

 This problem is typically reported for computers running Vista.
-If you encounter the error message within a different environment, such as Windows 7 or Windows 2008, you can use the same steps listed in the Windows Vista section.
-The only difference is the registry key listed in step number 2.
-On computers running Windows 7 or Windows 2008 it will start with "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\SideBySide\Winners\x86_policy.9.0.microsoft.vc90.crt_".
+If you encounter the error message within a different Windows environment, you can use the same steps listed in the Windows Vista section.
+The only difference is the registry key path listed in step number 2 may be different.
+On other versions of Windows, the key path will start with "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\SideBySide\Winners\x86_policy.9.0.microsoft.vc90.crt_".

 Microsoft Office Access 2007